• Home

 Discussions

-At the end of the 2023 Campfire, participants stayed and talked about the things they learned.
+At the end of previous Campfires, participants stayed and talked about the things they learned.
 It was fun!
 We welcome everyone to do the same this year.
 We'll keep the Zoom link open as long as you'd like.

 2023 Campfire